fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

     * - HTTP/router, multi-tenancy, or SLA serving
       - Out of scope

-MCore evaluation and SGLang generation answer different questions.
-Sharing a model and hardware does not make their throughput, batch size, memory, or OOM boundaries directly comparable.
-Cross-backend acceptance covers only artifact and generated-token correctness.
+MCore evaluation and SGLang generation answer different questions and cannot be compared with one shared batch, memory, or throughput protocol.

 SGLang 0.5.17 owns its PyTorch and Transformers runtime, so do not force it into the main training environment: